uym2/TreeShrink/README.md

     - Optional: a selection of one of the three implemented algorithms for outlier detection.
     - Optional: a false positive tolerance rate, α
 - **Outputs**:
     - The removing sets: the set of species to be removed from each input tree to maximally reduce its diameter for each of the removal sizes 1, 2, ..., k.
-(TO BE UPDATED)
     - A final suggested list of species to be removed from each input tree, computed based on the selected statistical test.
     - The shrunk trees: the input trees with the suggested leaves removed.